 Alcohol does not affect the effectiveness of Augmentin and both are not known to interact.
 However, drinking alcohol while taking medication may not be best for your body and it is better avoided.

 Alcohol and Augmentin

 1. Decreased Absorption

-Although it is believed that alcohol does not render Augmentin ineffective, it has the potential to decrease its absorption in the guts thereby affecting its overall effectiveness and efficiency.
-Aside from decreased absorption, alcohol can also elongate the body’s recovery process, thereby elongating the treatment time.
+Although it is believed that alcohol does not render Augmentin ineffective, it has the potential to decrease its absorption in the gut, thereby affecting its overall effectiveness and efficiency.
+Aside from decreased absorption, alcohol can also elongate the body’s recovery process.